 To ensure that all traders and brokers in the US adhere to this ruling, the CFTC has mandated brokers to incorporate the OCO (One Cancels Other) order into their platform, which typically prevents traders from hedging on the same currency pair.
 The CFTC has also enforced the FIFO rule, which requires traders to liquidate their open positions only in the order they were opened.
 Therefore, under the FIFO rule, multiple positions on the same currency pairs will be closed even if a trader closes the most recent trade opened on his terminal.

 On the other hand, hedging is considered to be a legal trading strategy by a majority of brokers around the world, including those from EU, Asia, and Australia.
 Most international brokers typically cater to hedging strategies as brokers earn twice the spread from hedgers than regular traders.
 The primary reason given by CFTC for the ban on hedging was due to the double costs of trading and the inconsequential trading outcome, which always gives the edge to the broker than the trader.
 However, as far as Forex trading is concerned, a trader should have the freedom to trade the market the way he sees fit.
+There are many different trading methods widely available.

 Are Hedging Strategies Profitable?